hbuchel/heather-buchel.com/content/blog/2023/09/ai-generated-ui-is-not-innovative.md

 tags: [ai, web platform, accessibility]
 ---

 No tool that asserts you can build production-grade UI code from their AI is innovative if it's not driven by accessibility.
+It's also not production-grade if the code it generates is inaccessible.
 That is the short and sweet of it.

 ## We've been here before.